About this listing

 You can check the total price and availability by entering your dates in the "Request to Book" in the box to the right.
 There are no additional fees.

 Private bedroom, SHARED bathroom in a clean, 2-bedroom apartment located on the 2nd floor (up 2 short flights of stairs).
 There's no elevator.
 Breakfast is included in the price - you can help yourself to coffee, tea and to an assortment of cereals, bread and eggs and anything I have in the refrigerator.

-You (couples or single women only) will be sharing with me and my 20lb.mutt named Schatzi (a Lhasa Apso mix), and occasionally with Schatzi's best friend, Eva, a sweet, loving pit-bull mix.
+You (couples or single women only) will be sharing with me and my 20lb. dog named Schatzi, a sweet, quiet Lhasa Apso mix.

-I have no television, but wifi is free.
+I have no television, but wifi is fast and free.

 My (very well stocked) kitchen is your kitchen, so if you want to cook yourself a meal, all I ask is that you share some with me (!) and clean up after.

 No need to lug shampoos, shower gels and conditioners - you can use mine if you wish.